 GAINESVILLE, Florida — Florida's consumer confidence is at its highest mark since the Great Recession.

-But Chris McCarty, director of the center that does the survey, warned the state's current confidence level is not a number "associated with strong economic growth."
+Chris McCarty, director of the UF center that does the survey, said the rise is a "welcome development" since the rate had been flat.

 But he added Florida should have been doing better at this point in the recovery.

 One reason for the climb was that more Floridians believe it's a good time to purchase big ticket items like refrigerators.